-LifeTime detects that MyApp depends on MyWebApp that also needs to be updated in Quality.
-So, both applications become red (error), and it’s not possible to continue with the deployment.
+LifeTime detects that MyApp depends on MyWebApp, which also needs to be updated in Quality, and adds MyWebApp to the deployment plan.
+Both applications go red (error), and it’s not possible to continue with the deployment.

 Understand the Dependencies

-To understand the dependencies, click on the error message on MyApp.
+To understand the dependencies, click on the error message in MyApp:

 LifeTime is warning that deploying this version of MyApp will make the application misbehave in Quality.
-This happens because, MyApp is not compatible with MyWebApp that is deployed in Quality.
+This happens because MyApp is using an action from module MyWebApp, which is not available in the MyWebApp version that is deployed to Quality.

 Resolve the Dependencies

-MyWebApp 1.0+ is exposing the required functionality and has to be tagged to be deployed to Quality:
+MyWebApp 0.4+ is exposing the required functionality and has to be tagged and deployed to Quality:

-- Validate the deploy again.
-This time, all should go green (OK) and the deployment can go ahead.
+This time, all applications should go green (OK) and the deployment can now go ahead.

 Deploy to Quality

-Click 'Continue' to move to the deployment plan.
+Click 'CONTINUE' to move to the Deployment Plan step.